Glossary of cancer terms

 Colostomy (Co-loss-toe-me): A colostomy is the term used to describe the opening formed by an operation where the open end of a part of the large bowel is diverted to the surface of the abdomen and secured there to form a new exit for waste matter.

-Complementary therapies: These are therapies that compliment current medical therapies but do not replace them.
+Complementary therapies: These are therapies that complement current medical therapies but do not replace them.

 Cyst: A non-cancerous growth, normally filled with fluid.